Ga direct naar de hoofdinhoud

 BACKGROUND

-Claire grew up in a small village in the Netherlands during the 90’s, with a mother working in education and a father who served in the army.
-In a village with few distractions, she found an early refuge in drawing, using pen and paper to construct her own imagined worlds.
-Creativity ran naturally through her family: her grandmother ran a fashion school, while her grandfather was a gifted draftsman.
+I grew up in a small village in the Netherlands during the 90’s, with my mother working in education and my father who served in the army.
+In a village with few distractions, I found an early refuge in drawing, using pen and paper to construct my own imagined worlds.
+Creativity ran naturally through my family: my grandmother ran a fashion school, while my grandfather was a gifted draftsman.

-From an early age, Claire came to use drawing as a way to explore emotion and articulate her relationship to the world.
-This sense of layering continues to inform her work, in which playfulness and vulnerability exist side by side.
+From an early age, I came to use drawing as a way to explore emotion and articulate my relationship to the world.
+This sense of layering continues to inform my work, in which playfulness and vulnerability exist side by side.

-Claire graduated from the Design Academy Eindhoven in 2011.
-After her studies, she worked for several years as a designer within the high-end hospitality industry, alongside commissioned narrative work.
-Today, she focuses on the development of her autonomous practice, within which she creates both independent work and commissioned projects.
-Her work is informed by interests in interior design, architecture, everyday observations, and artists such as Tim Burton, Tim Walker, Mark Rothko, Jheronimus Bosch, and Fiep Westendorp.
+In 2011 I graduated from the Design Academy Eindhoven.
+After my studies, I worked for several years as a designer within the high-end hospitality industry, alongside commissioned narrative work.
+Today, I focus on the development of my autonomous practice, within which I creates both independent work and commissioned projects.